piskvorky/gensim/docs/src/about.rst

 .. seealso::

-    We also built a high performance commercial server for NLP, document analysis, indexing, search and clustering: https://scaletext.ai.
-ScaleText is available both on-prem and as SaaS.
+    We also built a commercial product for automatic data discovery for privacy compliance, https://pii-tools.com.

-    Reach out at info@scaletext.com if you need an industry-grade NLP tool with professional support.
+    Reach out at info@pii-tools.com if you need industry-grade PII / PCI / PHI software for compliance or breach management.

 Contributors
 ------------

-Credit goes to the many people who contributed to Gensim, be it in `discussions <http://groups.google.com/group/gensim>`_, ideas, `code contributions <https://github.com/piskvorky/gensim/pulls>`_ or `bug reports <https://github.com/piskvorky/gensim/issues>`_.
+Credit goes to the many people who contributed to Gensim, be it in `discussions <http://groups.google.com/group/gensim>`_, ideas, `code contributions <https://github.com/RARE-Technologies/gensim/pulls>`_ or `bug reports <https://github.com/RARE-Technologies/gensim/issues>`_.

 It's really useful and motivating to get feedback, in any shape or form, so big thanks to you all!

-Some honorable mentions are included in the `CHANGELOG.txt <https://github.com/piskvorky/gensim/blob/develop/CHANGELOG.md>`_.
+Some honorable mentions are included in the `CHANGELOG.txt <https://github.com/RARE-Technologies/gensim/blob/develop/CHANGELOG.md>`_.

 Academic citing
 ---------------